Kapendev/parin/README.md

 For an initial understanding, the [examples](examples) folder can be a good starting point.
 For a more detailed overview, check the [TOUR.md](TOUR.md) file.

-## Attributes and BetterC Support

-This project offers support for the `@safe` attribute and aims for good compatibility with BetterC.
-If you encounter errors with BetterC, try using the `-i` flag.

 ## Web Support

-To export a game to the web, the game must be compatible with BetterC.
+To export to the web, the project must be compatible with BetterC.
-The [web](web) folder contains a helper script to assist with the web export process.

-It can be used with DUB by running the following command:
+The [web](web) folder contains a helper script to assist with the web export process and it can be used with DUB by running the following command:

 ```sh
 dub run parin:web